0xPolygon/edge-contracts/docs/interfaces/IChildValidatorSet.md

 # IChildValidatorSet

-_Polygon Technology_
+*Polygon Technology*

 > ChildValidatorSet

 Validator set genesis contract for Polygon PoS v3.
 This contract serves the purpose of storing stakes.

-_The contract is used to complete validator registration and store self-stake and delegated MATIC amounts._
+*The contract is used to complete validator registration and store self-stake and delegated MATIC amounts.
+It manages staking, epoch committing, and reward distribution.*

 ## Methods